d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 Socat is similar to netcat in some ways, but fundamentally different in many others.
 The easiest way to think about socat is as a connector between two points.
 In the interests of this room, this will essentially be a listening port and the keyboard, however, it could also be a listening port and a file, or indeed, two listening ports.
 All socat does is provide a link between two points -- much like the portal gun from the Portal games!

 Once again, let's start with reverse shells.

 _Reverse Shells_

+As mentioned previously, the syntax for socat gets a lot harder than that of netcat.
+Here's the syntax for a basic reverse shell listener in socat:

+socat TCP-L:<port> -